Every student PC or Macintosh supported by Digital Services has a standard desktop and a core set of applications.

 Additional applications, specific to courses provided by certain faculties in specified laboratories/locations along with a range of Disability Support Software are available directly from the Start button.
 Some Windows and MacOS features have been restricted to ensure service provision.

-Print and scan services for PCs and Apple systems in SITL locations are supported by centrally managed Canon Multi Function Device (MFD) units distributed in key SITL areas.
+Print, copy and scan services for PCs and Apple systems in SITL locations are supported by centrally managed Multi Function Devices distributed in key SITL areas.

 Information on faculty-specific software within our IT laboratories can be found from the campus links below: